DatuPuti/gitCmd/pull_request_template.md

 ## Issues addressed

+(A bullet point list  of issues fixed by this pull request.)

+## Changes made

+( A bullet point list of changes you made to address this issues)

 ## Type of change
 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)